proplot-dev/proplot/docs/tutorial5.rst

-The new `~proplot.axes.Axes.heatmap` command calls `~matplotlib.axes.Axes.pcolormesh` and applies default formatting that is suitable for heatmaps: no gridlines, no minor ticks, and major ticks at the center of each box.
+The new `~proplot.axes.Axes.heatmap` command calls `~matplotlib.axes.Axes.pcolormesh` and applies default formatting that is suitable for heatmaps – that is, no gridlines, no minor ticks, and major ticks at the center of each box.
 Among other things, this is useful for displaying autocorrelation matrices, as shown in the below example.

 .. code:: ipython3